-In addition to utility in supporting Collection Guidance, the same OVAL Definitions Model should also be used as the base for Evaluation Guidance.
+In addition to utility in supporting Collection Guidance, the same OVAL Definitions Model should also be used to inform the development of a data model for Evaluation Guidance.
 Again, with the current OVAL Language, Collection and Evaluation are wrapped together in the single model.
-The OVAL Definitions Model provides a series of structures that can be used to support Boolean logic statements, which could be useful for defining evaluation criteria and could be used as the basis for a further enhanced model for Evaluation.
+The OVAL Definitions Model provides a series of structures that can be used to support Boolean logic statements, which could be useful for defining evaluation criteria and could be used as the basis for a further enhanced data model for Evaluation Guidance.

 7.3.
-Do NOT Use the OVAL Results Model for Results Sharing
+DO NOT Use the OVAL Results Model for Results Sharing